ABRG-Models/morphologica/docs/ref/coremaths/vec.md

 container.
 I was motivated by a need for a fixed size mathematical vector to use in the computation of three dimensional models for the visualization code.
-I wanted only the data stored in a fixed size std::array, but I wanted to add mathematical operations.
+I wanted only the data stored in a fixed size std::array, but I wanted to add mathematical operations with an interface that would make coding with the class convenient, easy and enjoyable.

 Inheriting from an STL container is generally discouraged but it works very well because I add no additional member data attributes to the